Napa Valley Register, April 27, 2014

-The gold, embossed seal is affixed to students diplomas, and the award also is noted in their transcripts.
+The gold, embossed seal is affixed to student diplomas, and the award also is noted in their transcripts.
 The seal is meant to inform future employers and college admissions staff of a student’s accomplishment in achieving bilingualism.

-Seventy-two students in the Napa school district applied for the seal this year, but not all of them met the required criteria, Chaidez said.
+Approximately 130 students in the Napa school district applied for the seal this year, but not all of them met the required criteria, Chaidez said.

 Students may qualify for the seal by demonstrating a high level of proficiency in any language in addition to English — including American Sign Language.